dyne/dnscrypt-proxy/README.markdown

 can act as a gateway service.
 Windows only, written in .NET.

 - [DNSCrypt Win Client](https://github.com/opendns/dnscrypt-win-client):
 Official GUI for Windows, by OpenDNS.
+Also known as "OpenDNSCrypt".

 - dnscrypt-proxy is also available on Cydia, and it can be easily enabled using [GuizmoDNS](http://modmyi.com/cydia/com.guizmo.dns).